Asad-r-Rehman/MASOSSIssuesDataset/README.md

-# Understanding Issues, Causes and Solutions in LLM-based Multi-Agent Open Source Systems"
+# Understanding Issues, Causes and Solutions in Open-Source LLM-based Multi-Agent Systems

-The dataset collected from GitHub is used to conduct an empirical study on the issues, Causes, and Solutions in LLM-based Multi-Agent Systems in Software Engineering.
+The dataset collected from GitHub is used to conduct an empirical study on the issues, causes and solutions in open-source LLM-based multi-agent systems.
 A brief description of each document in the dataset is provided below:

 ## 1. raw data folder

-Contains 22,848 .xlsx files, each of which includes the information from a GitHub closed issue.
+contains 22,848 .xlsx files, each of which includes the information from a GitHub closed issue.
 All 22,848 files collectively constitute the raw data for this study.

 ## 2. Pilot_Labelling.xlsx